 - Are there additional charges?
 Some plumbers may charge you a fee for an estimate or add-on charges for labor.

 - Ask aif they have had previous experience with your problem.
 Some plumbers specialize in low flushing toilets while others have more experience with clogged pipes.
 If a plumber has had previous experience with a problem similar to yours the less likely the problem will have to be fixed again by a second plumber.

-- When the plumber is at your home addressing the problem ask them if they know what caused it or what could be done to prevent it in the future.
-The more you know about your home the more time and money you can save by not having to repair it for simple every day mistakes.
+- When they are at your home addressing the problem ask them if they know what caused it or what could be done to prevent it in the future.
+The more you know about your home the more time and money you can save by not having to repair it for simple everyday mistakes.